Deva-Dharshini2007/CSA1751/README.md

 **BFS  ALGORITHM**

- Represent the graph using an adjacency list.
+ 1.Represent the graph using an adjacency list.

- Create an empty queue Q.
+2. Create an empty queue Q.

- Create an empty list Visited.
+3. Create an empty list Visited.

- Add A to Visited.
+ 4.Add A to Visited.

- Enqueue A into Q.
+ 5.Enqueue A into Q.

- While Q is not empty do:
+6. While Q is not empty do:
   a.
 Dequeue a node from Q → CurrentNode.

   b.Visit CurrentNode.